 10 December 1906: In the Southern Professional Charity Cup Arsenal lost to the local rivals Millwall, who at this stage played north of the river on the Isle of Dogs.

 10 December 1923: Arsenal played in their third final of the London Challenge Cup beating Charlton 3-1, thus winning the trophy for the second time.

 10 December 1926: Horace Cope purchased for £3125 from Notts County.
 Although he stayed for seven seasons he fell out of favour after three seasons, with the arrival of Eddie Hapgood, and only played 65 league games for the club.

 10 December 1932: Arsenal 4 Chelsea 1, the West Stand (costing £45,000) opened by Prince of Wales (although it had been used by the public for several games before this).
 This game was part of a 20 match sequence in which Arsenal lost 2, drew 2 and won 16.

 10 December 1960: Arsenal 5 Bolton 1: George Eastham debut – he scored two goals.
 Strong got two, Barnwell the third.
-It made up a little for a 6-0 defeat to WHU, a 4-1 defeat to Chelsea, and a 5-3 loss to Wolverhampton.
+It made up a little for a 6-0 defeat to WHU, a 4-1 defeat to Chelsea, and a 5-3 loss to Wolverhampton earlier in the season.

 10 December 1963: Arsenal 6 Everton 0.
 (Baker 2, Eastham 2, Armstrong and Strong).
 It was the second 6-0 of the season, but was undermined by a 2-7 and 0-5 defeats.